powdr-labs/powdr/book/src/pil/declarations.md

 where the `TV` are newly created type variables that can be used in the type.

 This syntax can be used for constants, fixed columns, witness columns and even (higher-order) functions that can transform expressions.
-The kind of symbol is deduced by its type and if it is has a value or not:
+The kind of symbol is deduced by its type and whether it is has a value:

 - Symbols without a value are witness columns or arrays of witness columns.
 Their type can be omitted.
 If it is given, it must be ``col`` or ``col[k]``.
 - Symbols defined with a value and type ``col`` (or ``col[k]``) are fixed columns (or arrays of fixed columns).